rust-lang/rust/active/0000-traits.md

          | (..., T, ...)
          | X<..., T, ...> where X is not bivariant with respect to T

-*Overlapping instances*: No two implementations can be instantiable with the same set of types for the input type parameters.
-For this purpose, we will also recursively check bounds.
+*Overlapping instances*: No two implementations of the same trait can be defined for the same type (note that it is only the `Self` type that matters).
+For this purpose of this check, we will also recursively check bounds.
 This check is ultimately defined in terms of the *RESOLVE* algorithm discussed in the implementation section below: it must be able to conclude that the requirements of one impl are incompatible with the other.

 Here is a simple example that is OK: